- Instructions for Form 1040-NR-EZ - Introductory Material

 Estimates of taxpayer burden.

-The table below shows burden estimates as of November 2016, for taxpayers filing a 2016 Form 1040NR-EZ tax return.
+The table below shows burden estimates as of October 2019 for taxpayers filing a 2019 Form 1040-NR-EZ tax return.

 |* Dollars rounded to the nearest $10.|

 Reported time and cost burdens are national averages and do not necessarily reflect a “typical” case.
-The estimated average time burden for all taxpayers filing a Form 1040NR-EZ is 7 hours, with an average cost of $70 per return.
+The estimated average time burden for all taxpayers filing a Form 1040-NR-EZ is 6 hours, with an average cost of $70 per return.
 This average includes all related forms and schedules, across all preparation methods and taxpayer activities.
 There may be significant variation in taxpayer activity within this estimate.

 Out-of-pocket costs include any expenses incurred by taxpayers to prepare and submit their tax returns.
 Examples include tax return preparation and submission fees, postage and photocopying costs, and tax preparation software costs.
 Tax preparation fees vary widely depending on the tax situation of the taxpayer, the type of professional preparer, and the geographic area.

-If you have comments concerning the time and cost estimates below, you can contact us at either one of the addresses shown under We welcome comments on forms, earlier.
+If you have comments concerning the time and cost estimates above, you can contact us at either one of the addresses shown under We welcome comments on forms, earlier.

 What is the Taxpayer Advocate Service?